-- 10. An ADI is not required to make disclosures relating to the securitisation internal ratings-based (IRB) approach. - 11.
-An ADI is not required to disclose the capital charge for switching between the trading book and banking book when disclosing its overview of RWA under the BCBS Standard. - 12.
-When making market risk disclosures as part of an ADI's overview of RWA under the BCBS Standard, an ADI must disclose all components of its Traded Market Risk RWA (e.g. General Market Risk and Specific Market Risk), categorised under either the Standardised Approach or the Internal Model Approach.
+- 9.11.
+An ADI is not required to make disclosures relating to the securitisation internal ratings-based (IRB) approach. - 10.12.
+An ADI is not required to disclose the capital charge for switching between the trading book and banking book when disclosing its overview of RWA under the BCBS Standard. - 13.
+When making market risk disclosures as part of an ADI's overview of RWA under the BCBS Standard, an ADI must disclose all components of its Traded Market Risk RWA (e.g. General Market Risk and Specific Market Risk), categorised under either the Standardised Approach or the Internal Model Approach. - 14.
+An ADI must include the value of its Additional Tier 1 Capital instruments (as defined in APS 111) in its Tier 2 Capital disclosures.
+An ADI must disclose the value of its Additional Tier 1 Capital instruments as a separate line item as a subset of total Tier 2 Capital.
+An ADI must also disclose investments in Additional Tier 1 Capital instruments (in both its own instruments and reciprocal cross-holdings) as separate line items as a subset of regulatory adjustments for Common Equity Tier 1 Capital.